20centaurifux/dicho/README.md

 ## Specs

-Dicho uses `clojure.spec` to validate responses.
+dicho uses `clojure.spec` to validate responses.
 The specs ensure that responses conform to the expected structure.

 ### Success Response Spec